scala/docs.scala-lang/_overviews/toolkit/sttp-uris.md

 ## The `uri` interpolator

-`uri` is a custom [String interpolator](/overviews/core/string-interpolation.html), that allows you to create valid web addresses, also called URIs (e.g., `uri"https://example.com/"`).
+`uri` is a custom [string interpolator](/overviews/core/string-interpolation.html) that allows you to create valid web addresses, also called URIs.
+For example, you can write `uri"https://example.com/"`.

-You can interpolate any variable or expression in your URI using the `$` or `${}` syntax.
+You can insert any variable or expression in your URI with the usual `$` or `${}` syntax.
-For instance `uri"https://example.com/$name"`, interpolate the value of the variable `name` into an URI.
+For instance `uri"https://example.com/$name"`, interpolates the value of the variable `name` into an URI.
-If `name` contains `"peter"` it produces `https://example.com/peter`.
+If `name` contains `"peter"`, the result is `https://example.com/peter`.

-One of the benefits of the `uri` interpolator is that it escapes all special characters automatically.
+`uri` escapes special characters automatically, as seen in this example:

 {% tabs 'uri' %}
 {% tab 'Scala 2 and 3' %}